I love this poem, and I would love to share it with all who read this blog.

 We see the poet trying not to sound too sad.
 The fierce repetition of the line

-to master" makes you wonder how far and
+"the art of losing's not hard to master" makes you wonder how far and

 fast she's had to lose.